Data from PPE Shortage Index shows critical need for personal protective equipment in U.S.

 5. Nitrile gloves, the second most requested type of PPE, are experiencing an ongoing global shortage.

-This map displays a breakdown by state showing where the 20,845+ PPE requests have come from since March 2020.
+This map displays a breakdown by state showing where the 20,845+ PPE requests have come from from March 2020 to January 2021.
 Get Us PPE has received requests for PPE from all 50 states and some US territories.

-different states + Washington, D.C. requested PPE last month
+different states + Washington, D.C. requested PPE in February 2021

 Non-hospital facilities are still facing acute PPE shortages